rnsahoo96/rnsahoo96.github.io/_talks/ipr_farmer_breeder_rights.md

 cultivation conditions.
 The PPVFR Authority, however, takes public awareness system of plant variety protection by providing information on the website, publication and distribution of information, organizing national seminars and maintenance of electronic databases containing national variety register.
-The registration shall be valid for nine years for trees and vines and six years for other crops which may be renewed for eighteen years for trees and vines and fifteen years for others from the date of registration.'
+The registration shall be valid for nine years for trees and vines and six years for other crops which may be renewed for eighteen years for trees and vines and fifteen years for others from the date of registration.
-venue: "Department of Botany, Deen Dayal Upadhyaya College, University of Delhi"
-date: 2021-09-24
-location: "New Delhi, India"
----